Background to Machu Picchu Patagonia Tours

-Best of all, whether you’re scaling the peaks of Machu Picchu or horseback riding in Nahuel Huapi National Park, you’ll have with you our expert guides, who’ll help you live your odyssey to the fullest.
+Best of all, whether you’re scaling the peaks of Machu Picchu or horseback riding in Nahuel Huapi National Park, our expert guides will be by your side, to help you live your odyssey to the fullest.

 Naturalists and adventure travelers describe the Peruvian sierra and Patagonia as wild, unspoiled paradises.
 Learn why when you come with us to these gorgeous, life-changing places.

 Day 1: Lima, Peru